 Coasteering began in St Davids back in 1986, so it’s only polite to give the noble pioneers at TYF Adventure and Coasteering the first shout-out.
 TYF invented the sport at the Twr y Felin activity centre (now the luxury Twr y Felin hotel) and over 30-plus years they’ve taken more than 100,000 splash-happy punters along the fabulous coast around St Davids.
 Since then, they’ve been joined by several other operators like Celtic Quest, Preseli Venture and Dragon Activity Guides.

 Most of the action happens along the wildly beautiful coastline between St Davids and Fishguard, although it’s spread as far afield as Tenby and Stackpole in the south, Cardigan in the north, and Newgale in the middle.
 The most popular spot, used by several operators, is The Blue Lagoon at Abereiddi, where a sea-swamped slate quarry provides reliable thrills even when the sea is too rough elsewhere.
 The 10m leap off the top of the quarry is a rite of passage for any coasteerer.

 Gower, West Wales

 The south coast of Gower ticks all boxes: an Area of Outstanding Natural Beauty, high cliffs, big sea arches and a massive tidal range that reveals bags of wildlife.
-From the gentler sands of Caswell, through the jaw-dropping perfection of Three Cliffs Bay, out to the jagged promontory of Worm’s Head at Rhossili, there’s plenty of superb terrain – and plenty of operators to choose from: Gower Activity Centres, Down to Earth, Rip n Rock, Antur Outdoor Adventure and Adventure Britain should have something to (wet)suit everyone.
+From the gentler sands of Caswell, through the jaw-dropping perfection of Three Cliffs Bay, out to the jagged promontory of Worm’s Head at Rhossili, there’s plenty of superb terrain – and plenty of operators to choose from: Gower Activity Centres, Down to Earth Project, Rip n Rock, Antur Outdoor Adventure and Adventure Britain should have something to (wet)suit everyone.